 a.
 A cosmonaut broke the record for the longest time spent in space.
 T / F b.
 A Russian has spent 748 days in space.
-T / F c.
-He will celebrate with a champagne party on the space station.
+T / F с.
+He will celebrate his record-breaking feat with a champagne party.
 T / F d.
-His biggest dream is to ride on NASA's space shuttle.
+His unfulfilled dream is to ride on NASA's space shuttle.
 T / F e.
 He said his profession wasn't such a challenge.
 T / F f.
 He talked about the difficulties of hauling equipment into space.
 T / F g.
-He said living in the heavens was the perfect job.
+He said living in the heavens was the most exhilarating endeavor.
 T / F h.
 He has provided scientists with lots of data about stress on the body.
-T / F d. routine beat e. assemble establishedf. profession space
+T / F